Easy Skillet Lasagna – One Pan!

 Servings: 8

-I have a challenge for you: Think outside of the box and re-imagine traditional lasagna.
-Here’s some ideas to get you started:
+I have a challenge for you.
+Think outside of the box and re-imagine traditional lasagna.
+Here are some ideas to get you started:

 - Mexican lasagna with Swiss chard – with corn tortillas replacing the noodles and lots of good-for-you veggies.

-As usual, I make the recipe a little healthier for you and your loved ones.
-I use turkey Italian sausage and of course I add spinach (I just can’t help myself).
-I stick with regular lasagna noodles for this recipe because I want it to taste just like “real” lasagna, but you could easily use whole wheat pasta or a non-foamy gluten-free pasta.
+Healthier lasagna.
+This lasagna is made with turkey Italian sausage, which is lower in fat, and it’s loaded with spinach (I just can’t help myself).
+The recipe calls for regular lasagna noodles because I want it to taste just like “real” lasagna, but you could easily use whole wheat pasta or a non-foamy gluten-free pasta.

-- You could substitute a different type of meat.
+- Try a different type of meat.
 Ground beef, ground turkey, pork Italian sausage, or even ground chicken are good alternatives.

-- Want to make it vegetarian?
+- Make it vegetarian.
 Easy!
 Leave out the meat.
 Add sautéed mushrooms to make it extra hearty.

-- Love cottage cheese in your lasagna?
-Try stirring it in at the end for added creaminess and protein.
+- Add cottage cheese.
+If lasagna isn’t lasagna to you without cottage cheese, stir it in at the end for added creaminess and protein.

-- Make and freeze: This will taste great as a baked casserole, so try making this and then transferring it into a sprayed baking dish (9×13 will be perfect).
+Make a baked lasagna.
+Skillet lasagna tastes great as a baked casserole, too.
+Make this recipe (not the topping) and then transfer it into a sprayed baking dish (9 x 13 inch).
 Cover with plastic wrap and foil and freeze.
-Thaw in the fridge overnight, remove foil and plastic, and put cold pan in cold oven (this will prevent it from shattering), heat oven to 350ºF, and bake for 30-45 minutes or until heated through.
+Thaw in the fridge overnight, remove foil and plastic, and put cold pan in cold oven (this will prevent it from shattering), heat oven to 350ºF, and bake for 30 to 45 minutes or until heated through.
+Add the topping when you serve the lasagna.

 Ingredients

-- 1 package (19.5 oz) Italian turkey sausage links, removed from casings
+- 1 pkg.
+(19.5 oz) Italian turkey sausage links, removed from casings (or Italian sausage made with pork, if you prefer)

 - 1 medium yellow onion, chopped (about 1 cup)